ABOUT ATP'S LEADERSHIP...

 Walter Wang - Director

 Walter Wang earned his master’s degree in Computer Science from UCF in the US in 1991 and a bachelor degree of Computer Science from China Southwest Communications University in 1984.
 Walter has over 10 years of experience in IT Education and Talents Assessments.
-Walter is one of the co-founders of ATA back in 1999 and has been the president of the company ever since.
-In January 2008, Walter has brought ATA to its next level through successfully listed and traded at NASDAQ.
-Prior to his current position, Walter worked as a consultant providing professional IT consulting services to many Wall Street companies, including ITT, Citicorp and Smith Barney in US from 1991 to 1997.
+Walter is one of the co-founders of ATA back in 1999.
+In January 2008, Walter brought ATA to its next level through successfully listed and traded at NASDAQ.
+Prior to his current position with Collegepre, Walter also worked as a consultant providing professional IT consulting services to many Wall Street companies, including ITT, Citicorp and Smith Barney in US from 1991 to 1997.
 He also successfully created Beijing XieLi Company in 1987, a business venture specializing in development of multiple printers.
 Before that, Walter was a senior engineer at Information Center of Ministry of Railways from 1984 to 1987.
 In June 2010, Mr. Walter Wang was awarded “Innovative entrepreneur of China” at the 10th China Forum for Entrepreneurship and Innovation.

 William G. Harris, Ph.D., MBA - Chief Executive Officer